RULES FOR 2017 RUSSIAN MUSIC FESTIVAL/COMPETITION

-Open to piano, violin, cello, and instrumental ensemble
+Open to piano, brass, winds, strings, and instrumental ensemble

 The competition will last all day.
 Plan to arrive 30 minutes before your assigned performance time.
-No special scheduling requests; please be available all day.
+No special scheduling requests; please do not enter if you will not be available all day.

 You may observe other contestants as you wish, but please be courteous and only enter or leave a room between performances.

-The Winners’ Concert will be December 4th at 2:00 p.m. at Mercer Island Presbyterian Church.
+The Winners’ Concerts will be December 10th, beginning at 1:00 p.m. at Mercer Island Presbyterian Church.

 Residents of the U.S. and all other countries.
 Contestants must compete in their own age group.
-Contestants from Concerto group or one of the Chamber Music groups may also participate in a solo group and a Rachmaninoff Elite group.
+Contestants from Concerto group or one of the Chamber Music groups may also participate in a regular age group.
 Performers above age 18 and chamber music group are not required to be currently studying with a teacher.
+All application fees are non-refundable.
 Categories are listed below:

 ***Please note the new category divisions***